dhil/howoldami/README.md

 A Unix utility in the `whoami`-family.

 ## Usage
-You can eithe supply your birth date as a commandline argument
+You can either supply your birth date as a commandline argument
 ```
 $ howoldami 1970-01-01
 50